BBVA/Overlord/overview.draft.md

   - Params

 Check Params change the higher level of abstraction in Overlord.
-Are reserverd for technical things that are more relatable to Risk than technology.
+Are reserverd for technical things that are more relatable to Risk than technology and express the organization risk appetite/aversion or a compliance requirement.
 An example it's the maximun risk score obtained on an specific tool.
 Or the minimum version of encription found on an cerificate.

-Target Params are more about the places and technologies that you must use on your context.
+Target Params are related to the technical environemnt and technologies that you must use on your context.

-Gather Params are a Placeholder for things that we must Gather in order to ensure that the current state match the expected state.
+Gather Params are a placeholder for things that we must Gather (TODO complete).

-Params are the free context params that you can spcify when execute the rule.
+Params are the risk-agnostic and context-free params that you can spcify when you execute the rule.
 Also params that are no critical and anyone can set.

-# Rule Executor
+# Rule to Function Types finder (TODO, change name  hints: precompiler, scafolding, preprocesing, ...)

 ## Input - Output
-Parametrized Rule File, The avaliable typed functions -> Program Query
+Parametrized Rule File, The avaliable typed functions (built-in Rule Funtions and contributed) -> Program orchestration scafold

 ## Funcitonal Description
-A program Query it's an incompleted program, contains two kind of information inside:
+A program Query it's an incompleted program, contains two kind of informations inside:
- - Functions that we know (Rule Funtions and Single candidate Funcitons)
+ - Functions that we know (Rule Funtions and Single candidate Functions)
- - Paths to solve (An input type and an output type)
+ - Paths to solve (An input type and an output type), candidate function type requirements

 ## Implementations Problems
-Translate The Rule and their parameters into a valid program query require an iterative specification of find what current types describe the solution.
-The Function Finder need to know the specific types to search into.
+Translate The Rule and their parameters into a valid program query require an iterative specification to find what current types describe the solution.
+The Function Finder needs to know the specific types to search into.

-The Rule Executor will try to find the most near candidate between the current parameters and the avaliable types provided by the current avaliable functions.
+The Rule Executor will try to find the nearest candidate between the current parameters and the avaliable types provided by the current avaliable functions.

-Also need to interpretate the current checkpoints on the program.
-Sometimes you need to use an specific function on your context to provide a correct test.
+It also needs to interpretate additional constraints on the program.
+Sometimes you need to use an specific function (a technical implementation/solution) on your context to provide a correct test.
 This implies to generate several queries.

 ## Solution architecture

+TODO

 # Function Finder

 ## Input - Output
-Program Query, filtered ammount of fuctions, all available functions -> Program Hint or Program
+Program Query, filtered collection of functions, all available functions -> Program Gap (Functions or Types) Hint or Final Program

 ## Funcitonal Description
-Most of the time the Function Finder will provide several valid programs.
-In current state of the solution we involve de user to choose if there is several propositions.
-Most of the time more parametrization will lead you to one Program solution, so it's spected to execute from Rule Parametrizer and refine an adecuate solution to your Risks demands.
+Most of the time the Function Finder will provide several valid composed programs.
+In the current state of the solution we involve the user to choose if there are several proposals.
+Most of the time more parametrization will lead you to a single Program solution, so it's expected to be executed from Rule Parametrizer and iterated to refine an adecuate solution to your Risks requirements.

-The secure nature of Overlord tend to involve the human in this loop because the current limitations of machines understanding security requirements like Trustness of the current check.
-It's not the same trust on a configuration check than on a hack tool scan.
+TODO: Review paragraph (The secure nature of Overlord tend to involve the human in this loop because the current limitations of machines understanding security requirements like Trustness of the current check.
+It's not the same trust on a configuration check than on a hack tool scan.)

 ## Implementations Problems
-Search among all the avaliable functions can lead us into an complete NP problem.
+Search through all avaliable functions can lead us into a complete NP problem (TODO: check literature).
 If you think about it it's the same problem as the salesman travel problem.
+TODO (link to the papers)

 ## Solution architecture